d-gaston/armv8-examples/README.md

 	+ **guess.s** Generates a random number from 0 - 9 and asks the user to guess until the right answer is inputted
 	+ **collatz.s** Asks the user to input a positive number and returns the number of steps for the number to converge on 1 using the Collatz Conjecture
 	+ **sort.s** Demonstrates how a simple sort algorithm (insertion sort) can be implemented in assembly.
 Each line of the algorithm is mapped to the corresponding assembly code
+    + **brk.s** An example usage of the brk system call to dynamically allocate more memory to a program.

 # To Compile
 `$ as -g name.s -o name.o && ld name.o -o name`